judka-uriel/uriel-book/uriel_en.md

 Repeating erroneous conclusions, the Orthodoxes defend the postulate of the infallibility of the sages and the inerrancy of all their pronouncements.
-The arrogance (*gvoa-ruach*) of the Orthodoxes is manifested in their considering themselves and all preceding rabbis to be infallible like G‑d: since G‑d never errs, neither do the rabbis, they believe.
+The arrogance (*gavoa-ruach*) of the Orthodoxes is manifested in their considering themselves and all preceding rabbis to be infallible like G‑d: since G‑d never errs, neither do the rabbis, they believe.
 Yet the possibility of making errors is provided for in the Torah: according to Vayikra